Monarch: U.K. scrambles to help travelers after airline goes bust

 The collapse of Monarch comes after major difficulties at other European carriers.

-Air Berlin, Germany's second biggest airline, filed for bankruptcy in August.
+Air Berlin (AIBEF), Germany's second biggest airline, filed for bankruptcy in August.
 And Italy has put its struggling national airline, Alitalia, up for sale.

-Ireland's Ryanair, the biggest airline in Europe, has had to cancel thousands of flights because of a shortage of pilots.
+Ireland's Ryanair (RYAAY), the biggest airline in Europe, has had to cancel thousands of flights because of a shortage of pilots.